Research 2009-2014

 Three research clusters investigate these factors in more detail by addressing three main questions:

-• How can value creation be increased in order to allow for better working conditions and income of those engaged in value creation?
+- How can value creation be increased in order to allow for better working conditions and income of those engaged in value creation?

-• Which instruments are best suited to promote decent work in the respective contexts?
+- Which instruments are best suited to promote decent work in the respective contexts?

-• Which strategies are available for empowering workers to ensure decent work by political means?
+- Which strategies are available for empowering workers to ensure decent work by political means?

 The research cluster focuses on strategies to increase value creation through the development of technologies for a more efficient and sustainable use of resources and by improving human skills, with a special emphasis on improving agricultural commodity chains.
 Making use of approaches from agricultural sciences, social sciences and economics, RC01 is also centered around spatially and sectorally detailed urban-rural linkages to address human mobility, goods, services, money transfers, information and re-use of waste and associated fluxes of nutrients, energy and water through the following projects.

-II.
-Instruments for Promoting Decent Work
+- Remittances for Decent Work

 Most international agreements on labor migration do not include monitoring of working conditions.
 Research investigates the impact of these agreements on the working conditions and lives of temporary labor migrants and the potential to include provisions for decent work and gender-sensitivity in future agreements.
 The ICDD intends to contribute to the debate on the best ways to address this lack of enforcement.